-Not to be confused with that other “big lake” just outside of the city, City Park’s Big Lake has been one of the park’s most popular recreational attractions since it opened to the public in October 2009.
+Not to be confused with that other “big lake” just outside of the city, City Park’s Big Lake has been one of the Park’s most-popular recreational attractions.
 The lake is surrounded by 25 acres filled with art installations, wildlife and wetlands, paths for walking, jogging and biking, the New Orleans Museum of Art and much, much more!

-Parking is available on Lelong Avenue and in a lot on the north side of Big Lake on Friedrichs Avenue.
+Parking is available on Lelong Drive and on the north side of Big Lake on Friedrichs Avenue.

 The Singing Oak